Ease of Use

 - Grouping of academic plans into types, e.g. “degree-granting” or “non-degree-granting”

 - Grouping of degrees into levels and types, e.g. Undergrad/Grad or Academic/Professional

 - Ethnicity groupings that meet federal reporting requirements

 - Grouping terms into years, including “Core Academic Year” and “Summer Start Year”

-- Derived fields such as “UG Cohort”, “UG Entry Status”, counts of elapsed or enrolled terms, and more.
+- Derived fields such as social cohorts based upon an undergraduate’s first term at Stanford, counts of elapsed or enrolled terms, and more.